The Office of Adult Learner Programs is located in Student Cetner Room 261. The main phone is 470-578-6701.

 Student Center Room 261 B

 Veronica Jones is the Coordinator of Academic Support Programs for Adult Learner Programs; Veronica also functions as the Manager of the Lifelong Learning Center.
 She earned a Bachelor of Science degree from Salisbury University and has 17 years of experience, with over 5 years focused on Student Affairs.
 Veronica previously worked in NYC Gleacher Partners, independent investment banking firm, as well as for Rockefeller & Co., Inc., managing private equity client portfolios and conducting investment reporting on various high profile foundations.
 Veronica is a 2010 graduate of the Student Affairs Foundation Institute (SAFI).
 She is responsible for all aspects of managing the Academic Tutoring Support program.
 Veronica is active in the recruitment of student personnel, the hiring process, and the training and mentoring of the 25 student assistants and academic tutors.
 Veronica served as Staff Senate representative for Student Development Department from 2009 - 2012.
 Additionally, Veronica is a Certified Crisis Coordinator.
 Crisis Coordinators are trained KSU staff who serve on a volunteer basis and are prepared to provide emergency response and mitigation to KSU students, faculty, and staff.
+Veronica currently serves on the Directorate Board for ACPA's Commission for Commuter Students and Adult Learners.
 Specializes in: Academic Tutoring Support, Academic Advising, Business Process Improvement Consultation, Budget Management, Personnel and Staff Development, Facility Management, Crisis Coordination.

 Adult Learner Retention Specialist & Part-time Instructor of Public Administration